 Often panels based on new plugins look little different from old ones, so we recommend checking the type of each panel

 on your dashboard.
-You can do this by going into Edit
+You can do this by going into Edit mode for the panel and checking its type in

 the top right corner.
-This especially applies to core plugins such as Graph (old)
+This especially applies to core plugins such as Graph (old) and Table (old).

 Core plugins with automatic migration¶

-Certain legacy Grafana panel plugins automatically update or can be migrated by pressing the single Migrate
+Certain legacy Grafana panel plugins automatically update or can be migrated by pressing the single Migrate button

 on the panel settings to their React-based replacements when Angular support is disabled.